sureshITskill/Operationalizing-a-Coworking-Space-Microservice/README.md

 * Generate report for check-ins grouped by users
 `curl <BASE_URL>/api/reports/user_visits`
+In this case, since the code is run directly on the local computer rather than through Docker, the BASE_URL is 127.0.0.1:5153.
+The port 5153 is specified in the app.py script.

+### 6. Deploy the Analytics Application (Dockerize the Application)
+1. create docker file called Dockerfile in the main directory and ensure to include dependencies

 ## Project Instructions
 1. Set up a Postgres database with a Helm Chart